What to Wear?

 If you want to do some outfit changes (one casual look, one more dressy), we can do one in a session but accessories (jewelry, hats, scarves, shoes) are a good way to switch up a look without spending too much time changing.
 Jackets and cardigans (any layering clothing) are also an easy way to change up a look.
 Depending on the location, we may do some walking around so if you plan on wearing heels, it's nice to have a pair of flats to change into between shots.

 Hair & Make-up

-Ladies, this is a good opportunity to do a bridal make-up trial if you plan to have a make-up artist for your wedding.
+If you have short hair, get a haircut a day or two before the shoot if possible.
+Be sure trim or shave any facial hair as you would normally wear it.
+This is a good opportunity to do a make-up trial if you plan to have a make-up artist for your wedding.
 If you want a haircut, have it done a week or two before our photo session.
-If you don't plan to do your bridal make-up trial on the same day, just do your normal makeup routine the day of the shoot.
+If you don't plan to do a make-up trial on the same day, just do your normal makeup routine the day of the shoot.
 Nice, clean makeup photographs the best and remember to wear a bit more blush than you normally would.
 If you don’t usually wear makeup, that's fine too.
-You don't have to wear makeup for the photos to look good.
-But if you don't wear lipstick, then at least wear some clear lip balm.
+Clear lip balm looks good as well.

 If you want some professional help, you can contact the fabulous make-up artists on my vendor referral page.